Telescope imaging beyond the Rayleigh limit in extremely low SNR: SSRI Algorithm

 where $P$ is the point-spread function (PSF) determined by the aperture of the imaging system and $x$ and $y$ are image plane coordinates.
+The probability $p$ of measuring a particular number of photons $h_{x,y}$ at a camera pixel, assuming a mean photon rate $H_{x,y}$, is then given by a Poisson distribution

-Let $I_m$ be the measured image, and $h_i$ be the photons measured at each camera pixel $i$ for this measured image.
-For each camera pixel with coordinates $(x_i, y_i)$, we determine an expected number of photons $H_i$ detected at the camera pixel based on the scene intensity distribution above.
-The probability $p$ of measuring a particular number of photons $h_i$ at a camera pixel, assuming a mean photon rate $H_i$, is then given by a Poisson distribution
+where, $I_m$ is the measured image, and $h_{x,y}$ be the photons measured at each camera pixel for this measured image.
+For each camera pixel with coordinates $(x, y)$, we expected $H_{x,y}$ photons to arrive at the camera pixel based on the scene intensity distribution $I(x,y)$ above.
 The photon counts at each pixel are identically, independently distributed variables, so we can calculate the probability of the measured image by multiplying the probabilities for each pixel.
 This results in the probability of the measured image for the unknown parameter set $\Theta= \{N,x_n,y_n,b_n \vert n=1,\cdots,N \}$, which is the likelihood $L$ that we desire.
 Therefore, the likelihood is

-where the product is taken over all pixels $i$.
+where the product is taken over all pixels.
 The set of parameters that maximizes this likelihood is taken as the estimated scene.
 Details on the algorithm implementation can be found in the Materials and Methods section.